-Professor Gabriel Osuide is a Distinguished academic, administrator and icon of the pharmaceutical profession in Africa.
-He is the pioneer pharmacologist and father of pharmaceutical sciences at Ahmadu Bello University (ABU), Zaria.
+Professor Gabriel Osuide is a Distinguished academic, administrator, and icon of the pharmaceutical profession in Nigeria.
+He was the pioneer pharmacologist and father of pharmaceutical sciences at Ahmadu Bello University (ABU), Zaria.

 These three teachers of Pharmacy were also reputed to have nurtured the training of pharmacists for the award of Dispenser’s Certificate, Chemist and Druggists Diploma, Pharmaceutical Chemist Diploma, Bachelor of Science (Pharmacy) degree and the present Bachelor of Pharmacy (B. Pharm) degree certificates in the last 90 years in Zaria.

 Both Dikko and Ishaku had died on in 1979 and 1981, respectively, having taught Pharmacy at Diploma levels (which was the highest registerable qualification available for persons wishing to practise pharmacy profession from the colonial times to Independence and up to the late 1960s).

 Professor Gabriel Osuide was born on 15 March, 1935.
 He studied Pharmacology at the University of London where he graduated with First Class (Honours) in July 1963.

 He acquired his Doctor of Philosophy (Ph.D) degree in Pharmacology in the same university, under a UK Inter-University Council for Higher Education overseas scholarship.